 - Strollers are permitted on the grounds but because of the small size of historic buildings, may not always be allowed in buildings.

 - We recommend wearing closed-toed shoes while visiting the farm.

 Some things to keep in mind when you visit:

-- There is no smoking, gum, or alcohol permitted on site.
+- No smoking, gum, fire arms or alcohol are permitted on site.

 - Please do not feed, pet or harass the farm animals.
-Our animals are highly skilled, professional, working animals and are not pets.
-Supervised petting opportunities can be provided.
+They are not pets and may not understand what you trying to do.
+Supervised petting opportunities can be provided with the appropriate animals.

 - Some of our animals are cage free.
 Please do not try to pet or chase the geese.